Read about our recent cancer research.

 CAR T-cell stands for Chimeric Antigen Receptor T-cell.
 The therapy involves redirecting a patient’s own immune cells (T-cells) in the laboratory, to directly identify and attack cancer cells.
 These modified T-cells are then returned to the patient where they can attack and destroy cancer cells.
 The T-cells can act as ‘living drugs’, providing long-term protection against relapse, similar to a vaccine.

 CAR T-cell therapy has the potential to target a range of cancers.
 To date, it has proven most effective in trials targeting B-cell cancers, such as certain types of leukaemia, lymphoma and myelomas.
 Initial trials will be for patients who have not responded to conventional treatments.

 Yes.
 Although this is the first trial in New Zealand, there are many trials of this kind of treatment worldwide, and the safety profile of these treatments is beginning to be well understood.
 Some ‘second generation’ CAR T-cell therapies are licensed for use in the USA and Europe for certain types of leukaemia and lymphoma.
 The treatment we are working on has been developed as a ‘third generation’ CAR T-cell therapy, which we hope will be more effective or easier to deliver than the treatments currently available elsewhere.

-Early phase clinical trials are typically small – typically no more than 10-12 patients.
+Early phase clinical trials are typically small – we envisage around 10-12 patients.
 When the trial does open, we will inform clinicians who work with the relevant group of patients.
 Patients should speak with their GP or healthcare specialist about their current treatment options, including trial options.
 The Malaghan Institute is not involved with the selection or recruitment of patients for clinical trials.

 The CAR T-cell programme and other research programmes at the Malaghan Institute need your help to continue building momentum and creating real opportunities to positively impact the lives of New Zealanders now and in the future.